safebash/opencrypto/README.md

 <a href="http://mit-license.org"><img src="https://img.shields.io/github/license/mashape/apistatus.svg" alt="License"></a>

 OpenCrypto is a JavaScript library built on top of WebCrypto API that helps you smoothly implement crypto features into your web app including various encoding types.
+This library performs all crypto functions using WebCrypto API only.

 ## Code Usage
 ### Load OpenCrypto into your web app